You must get into the Advanced settings in BIOS to tweak the boot & power management features, set passwords in BIOS, and monitor your PC health.

 FAQs

-How do I get to UEFI advanced mode?
+How to get to UEFI advanced mode?

 To get to UEFI advanced mode, click on the Windows icon and select Settings > Update & Security > Recovery.
 Under the Advanced startup section, choose Restart Now.
 Then select Troubleshoot > Advanced Options > UEFI Firmware Settings, and then click on the Restart button.